gp-dublincentral/jh-web/site/content/post/janet-horner-co-opted-to-dublin-city-council.md

 ---
 At the Dublin City Council meeting on 2nd September 2019 Janet Horner was co-opted to Dublin City Council by her fellow councillors.

-A webcast of the meeting can be found [here](https://dublincity.public-i.tv/core/portal/webcast_interactive/437711)
+A webcast of the meeting can be found [here](https://dublincity.public-i.tv/core/portal/webcast_interactive/437711).
+A direct link to Janet's nomination is [here](https://dublincity.public-i.tv/core/portal/webcast_interactive/437711/start_time/2941000?force_language_code=en_GB).